mirfan899/CTC_pytorch/README.md

 ## Update:
 Works well with Pytorch 1.7 and Python 3.6

+## Prediction
+For prediction of your own audios and transcripts, place them in Timit/predict directory.
+Then run the `run_pred.sh` script to get the results.

 # CTC-based Automatic Speech Recognition
 This is a CTC-based speech recognition system with pytorch.